How to: Substitutions logic

 Note: If the source question is 'coded', such as a Multi-choice coded question, add "-answer" to the end of that question id.
 This ensures that the choice is "de-coded" for the respondent to read.
 Non-coded questions such as short and long text question types, the phrase "-answer" is not required.

-This type of substitution can be used in question text, answer choices, prompt text, instruction text and respondent emails.
+This type of substitution can be used in question text, answer choices, prompt text, instruction text, messages and respondent emails.